Encoding a magic state with beyond break-even fidelity

 We can analyze the commonly occurring errors for fault-tolerant circuits using syndrome outcomes to infer the events that are likely to have caused them~\cite{wootton2022}.
-This is done using the method detailed in Appendix~\ref{app:error} for the results of the error-suppressed scheme, without any post-selection.
+This is done using the method detailed in Methods~\ref{app:error} for the results of the error-suppressed scheme, without any post-selection.
 Assuming an uncorrelated error model, we find that the average probability per single error event is $0.19\%$ with a standard deviation of $0.11\%$.
-The highest value is $1.2\%$, corresponding to errors during the final stabilizer measurement which spread to and are detected by the flag qubits.
-Similar errors for the other measurement rounds show the probability rising from $0.35\%$ for the first to $0.41\%$ and $0.45\%$ for the following two.
+The highest value is $1.2\%$, corresponding to errors during the $X$ stabilizer measurement which spread to and are detected by the flag qubits.
+Similar errors for the other stabilizer measurements show the probability rising from $0.35\%$ for the initial $Z$ measurement, up to $0.41\%$ and $0.45\%$ for the two $\overline{W}$ measurements.
 This could suggest that, rather than being caused by Pauli errors, other effects such as an accumulation of leakage on the flag qubits may be the cause of these results.

+We verify the performance of our logical tomography procedure by comparing our results to the infidelity obtained using physical tomography for the magic state preparation procedure scheme where we obtain the $S^Z = +1$ eigenspace with post-selection.
+The fitter weights in this case are the standard Gaussian weights based on the observed frequencies of each projective measurement outcome of each basis element.
+In physical tomography, the yield after post-selection is constant in all 81 measurement bases.
+We find an acceptance rate of $14.9 \pm 0.1$\% for the error-suppressed scheme using physical tomography, where the standard deviation represents variation over 81 physical Pauli directions.

+To compare the infidelity obtained with physical tomography evenhandedly with that obtained using logical tomography, we reconstruct the logical subspace from the density matrix obtained from physical tomography on the data qubits of the code, $\rho_{\textrm{phys}}$.
+The logical subspace is obtained by projecting $\rho_{\textrm{phys}}$ onto the logical subspace, see, e.g., Ref.~\cite{takita_prl_422,andersen_repeated_2020}.
+We obtain the elements of the density matrix of the logical subspace $\rho$ via the equation: